LearnOnDemandSystems/docs/lod/lab-interface.md

 1. **Edit Instructions** This allows lab authors to edit the instructions that are displayed in the instruction pane of the lab.

 1. **Split Windows**: This allows splitting the windows into two separate windows; with the Virtual machine in one window, and the lab instruction pane in another window.
+After windows are split, this button will change to display _Join Windows_, this is used to join the windows back together into a single browser window.